Common Questions

 Do I need to have an eating disorder to see you?

-- No. We are eating disorder and body image specialists, however we also work with individuals experiencing anxiety, depression, bipolar disorder, and survivors of trauma.
+- No. We are eating disorder and body image specialists, however we have some therapists who also work with individuals experiencing anxiety, depression, and bipolar disorder.

-- Kate Dansie, LCSW-C, Kellie Zundel, LCSW-C, and Lauren Levine LCSW-C, also specialize in treating individuals with obsessive compulsive disorder.
+- Kate Dansie, LCSW-C, Kellie Zundel, LCSW-C, Jennifer Rollin, LCSW-C, and Lauren Levine LCSW-C, also specialize in treating individuals with obsessive compulsive disorder.

 Which services do you offer?

-- We provide individual therapy in Maryland, Virginia, New York, California, and Florida— and we provide individual recovery coaching worldwide.
+- We provide individual therapy in Maryland, Virginia, Washington D.C., Pennsylvania, California, Florida, and New York — and we provide eating disorder recovery coaching to individuals worldwide.

-- We also have downloadable trainings for purchase
+- We also have eating disorder trainings for purchase, for those in recovery and for professionals.

 What's the difference between your therapy and recovery coaching services?